fazleh2010/sparql-http/README.md

-## company-download-application
+## downloadApp

-This is in general download application.
-The image download application is implemented.
+This is in general a download application.
+The image download part is implemented.
 The program takes a text file containing urls and downloads and save all the images.

 ## Input and output
+The downloaded files will be stored in same of input file

+For example
-The sample inputs are in the location
+The sample input files in the following location
-/sampleData
+/data

-The output files will be stored in same location /sampleData
+The downloaded files will be stored in same location /data

 ## pom.xml
 The program was written using simple artifact.

 ## dependencies
 The program is written using core java.
-The external library as added and used.
+No external library as added and used.

 ## How To Run And Test